nerves-project/nerves/README.md

 This project exists thanks to all the people who contribute.
 <a href="https://github.com/nerves-project/nerves/graphs/contributors"><img src="https://opencollective.com/nerves-project/contributors.svg?width=890" /></a>

+Please see our [Contributing Guide](CONTRIBUTING.md) for details on how you can contribute in various ways.

 ## Platinum Sponsors

 <!-- When updating, make sure that https://github.com/nerves-project/nerves-project.github.com/blob/master/index.md is updated as well. -->